NCX-Team/conderaction/README.md

+# Conderaction

-Simple implementation of DCI that specifically targets Ruby on Rails.
+## A simple implementation of DCI that specifically targets Ruby on Rails.